3 Year Old is Not Talking. Next Steps?

 Swift intervention is crucial in helping children, and their families manage a speech delay and ensure positive outcomes for the child long term.
 For this reason, it is important that parents raise any concerns with their child’s development as quickly as possible.

 Sometimes speech delay, at any age, may be a sign or symptom of a rare disease.
 If a rare disease is suspected as the cause of a speech delay, or indeed a delay in any area of a child’s development, then parents will be pointed towards the option of genetic counseling and potentially genetic analysis too.
-Currently, there are new options for parents looking to directly explore their child’s potential symptoms and features, including fast and accurate online tools for genetic analysis that allow parents to take control of their child’s genetic health.
+Currently, there are new options for parents looking to directly explore their child’s potential symptoms and features, including fast and accurate online tools for genetic analysis that allow parents to take greater control of their child’s genetic health.